raspberrypilearning/catch-the-bus/en/step_3.md

 --- /task ---

 Some sprites have more than one costume.
-You will use the **Scratch Cat** sprite's costumes to create a walking animation.
+You will use the **Scratch Cat** sprite's costumes to create an animation of the Scratch Cat walking.

 --- task ---